 Sona is a research and participant management software that students and faculty use to set up studies and to recruit participants.
-Students enrolled in a first year Psychology course are eligible to participate in student and faculty research conducted in the Psychology Department.
+Students enrolled in first year Psychology courses are eligible to participate in student and faculty research conducted in the Psychology Department.
 Research participants are compensated with bonus credit, which goes towards their first year Psychology course.

 To create a Sona account or to access an existing account, please use the following link: https://tru.sona-systems.com

 Located outside the Psychology Lab (AE 107), the Bulletin Board and Showcase are updated on a regular basis with pertinent information for current students.
 The Psychology Bulletin Board contains a large section dedicated to graduate school posters.
 Local job and volunteer opportunities, upcoming events and departmental news can also be found on the bulletin board.